sseiber/CarPort-OPCUA-PLC/README.md

   Edit the `./configs/imageConfig.json` file with your specific image name including the container registry. e.g.:
   ```
   {
-    "arch": "amd64",
+    "arch": "arm64v8",
-    "imageName": "mycontainerregistry.azurecr.io/iiot-gateway",
+    "imageName": "mycontainerregistry.azurecr.io/carport-opcua-plc"
-    "versionTag": "latest"
   }
   ```
-  Note: The `./config/` files are ignored from source control.
+  Note: The `./configs/` files are ignored from source control.
 You can specify your image name that will be used when building the docker image as well as the version tag to use.

 * Create a `./storage` directory in your cloned project
     * Note: this directory will be ignored from source control so you can use it to store your own copies of config files, or files with secrets like certificates, etc.